qwefgh90/ng-terminal/README.md

 ## Install

 ```
-npm install ng-terminal
+npm install ng-terminal --save
 ```

 ## Example

-You can run a sample project in your local environment.
+You can run an example in your local environment.

 1) git clone https://github.com/qwefgh90/ng-terminal.git
 2) npm install